Dmitry Konov: SIBUR

-In 2004, Konov joined the SIBUR petrochemical holding as advisor to its president Alexander Dyukov.
+In 2004, Konov joined the Sibur petrochemical holding as advisor to its president Alexander Dyukov.
 According to Konov, the company was in bad shape at the time, but he saw that it offered significant potential for growth and accepted the job offer.

-Konov held various positions at SIBUR, including Vice President for Strategic Development and Analysis, Vice President for Corporate Policy and Strategy, Senior Vice President for Corporate Policy and Strategy, and Senior Vice President for Business Development - Head of the Plastics and Organic Synthesis Division.
+Konov held various positions at SIBUR, including Vice President for Strategic Development and Analysis, Vice President for Corporate Policy and Strategy, Senior Vice President for Corporate Policy and Strategy, and Senior Vice President for Business Development – Head of the Plastics and Organic Synthesis Division.
 He was tasked with leading the restructuring of the company's assets and debt at a time when SIBUR owed $2.5 billion in corporate debt to Gazprom.
 In less than a year, cross ownership was renounced and agreements with creditors were made, at which point Konov de facto took charge.
 He converted the company's debt into shares owned by former creditors, enabling the working capital to be invested rather than paid out.
 Konov had a hand in SIBUR's development strategy as presented to Gazprom's board of directors in 2005, which shaped the new structure of the company.
 Konov was later known as one of the 'architects' of the holding company.

 Upon his departure from the company, Alexander Dyukov recommended Konov for appointment as president.
 Konov became the president of SIBUR in 2006.

 President

 In the spring of 2008, Konov and four of his deputies made an offer to SIBUR's owner Gazprombank regarding a company buyout.
 The transaction was estimated at some RUB 53.5 billion, which would have made it the biggest MBO in Russian history.
-However, due to the breakout of the global financial crisis, the sale did not take place.
+However, due to the 2008 financial crisis, the sale did not take place.
 In 2011, the company was sold to Leonid Mikhelson.

 When Konov joined SIBUR, the company consisted of several dozen Soviet-era factories processing oil and gas by-products into various low-margin chemical products.

 Konov led a change in strategy to reposition SIBUR as a petrochemicals company specializing in high-margin plastics production for the global market.
 In 2015–2016, SIBUR opened up to international investors by selling a 10% stake to China's Sinopec.
 China's Silk Road Fund bought another 10% stake in the company.

 Between 2012 and 2014, SIBUR completed a number of large-scale investment projects: a pipeline from the Yamal-Nenets Autonomous Area to Tobolsk, the construction of Russia's largest polymer facilities in the Nizhny Novgorod Region, Tobolsk, Bashkiria and Voronezh, and an LPG transshipment terminal in Ust-Luga.

 By 2015, SIBUR was at the top of Forbes's list of Russian producers by import substitution; by 2019, the company significantly reduced the share of imports in the domestic consumption of polypropylene, PVC, PET and polystyrene.

 SIBUR invested heavily into current repairs and maintenance of the facilities' fixed assets.

 By 2016, the company's value stood at $13.8 billion compared to zero in 2003.